eapache/starscope/doc/USER_GUIDE.md

 To query the starscope database, pass the `-q` or `--query` flag with an argument in the following format: `TABLE,QUERY`.
-For example, `-q calls,new` would list all callers of `new`. `-q defs,bar` would list places that define a method or class named `bar`.
-See the [language support documentation](LANGUAGE_SUPPORT.md) for a list of most common tables, or use the `--summary` flag to list all the tables in the current database.
+For example, `-q calls,new` would list all callers of `new` and `-q defs,bar` would list places that define a method or class named `bar`.
+See the [language support documentation](LANGUAGE_SUPPORT.md) for a list of the most common tables, or use the `--summary` flag to list all the tables in the current database.

 You can also search for scoped names such as `MyClass.new`.
 To do this, you must specify the scope with `::`, even if the language or instance you are searching